Tight colorful no-dimensional Tverberg theorem: Introduction

 In 1966, Helge Tverberg~\cite{tverberg1966} proved his seminal theorem asserting that \textit{for any $(k-1)(d+1)+1$ points in $\mathbb{R}^d$, there is a partition into $k$ parts such that their convex hulls intersect}.
 This result became a cornerstone for a vast direction in discrete geometry.
 We refer the reader to the recent survey~\cite{Baranysoberon2018tverberg} by B\'ar\'any and Sober\'on on Tverberg-type results and open problems.

-One of the central open problems in the area is the so-called colorful Tverberg conjecture, which remains open in full generality; see \cite{Baranysoberon2018tverberg}*{Section~3}.
-To state it, we first define a transversal.
-For pairwise disjoint sets $Q_1, \dots, Q_r$, a subset of their union is called a \textit{transversal} if it contains exactly one element from each $Q_i$.
+{One of the central open problems in the area is the colorful Tverberg conjecture, which remains open in full generality; see \cite[Section~3]{Baranysoberon2018tverberg}.
+To state it, we first {recall the notion of} transversals.